yibocat/axisfuzzy/doc/mixin/mixin_en.md

-# FuzzLab Mixin System
+# AxisFuzzy Mixin System

-The FuzzLab Mixin System is a powerful mechanism that dynamically extends the functionality of core classes like `Fuzznum` and `Fuzzarray`.
-It allows for adding new methods to these classes and creating corresponding top-level functions in the `fuzzlab` namespace without directly modifying the class definitions.
+The AxisFuzzy Mixin System is a powerful mechanism that dynamically extends the functionality of core classes like `Fuzznum` and `Fuzzarray`.
+It allows for adding new methods to these classes and creating corresponding top-level functions in the `axisfuzzy` namespace without directly modifying the class definitions.
 This is achieved through a central registry that manages and injects these functions during the library's initialization.

 ## Core Concept: `MixinFunctionRegistry`

 The heart of the system is the `MixinFunctionRegistry`.
-It provides a decorator-based approach to register functions and specify how they should be integrated into the FuzzLab ecosystem.
+It provides a decorator-based approach to register functions and specify how they should be integrated into the AxisFuzzy ecosystem.

 A function can be injected in three ways:
 - **`instance_function`**: The function becomes an instance method of the target class (e.g., `my_fuzzarray.my_func()`).
-- **`top_level_function`**: The function is available directly from the `fuzzlab` module (e.g., `fuzzlab.my_func(...)`).
+- **`top_level_function`**: The function is available directly from the `axisfuzzy` module (e.g., `axisfuzzy.my_func(...)`).
 - **`both`**: The function is available as both an instance method and a top-level function.

 This design keeps the core class definitions clean while allowing for easy and organized extension of their capabilities.